CE-Programming/toolchain/docs/static/coding-guidelines.rst

 Dynamic allocation (e.g. *malloc*, *calloc*, *realloc*) should be avoided as much as possible.
 This is because it is an expensive operation and uses a few kilobytes of space for the function itself.

-On the CE, the heap (the region of memory that the above functions allocate from) is stored in the same region of memory that uninitialized data is stored in (referred to as the "bss" section).
+On the CE, the heap (the region of memory that the above functions allocate from) is stored `in the same region <https://ce-programming.github.io/toolchain/static/faq.html#what-is-the-c-c-runtime-memory-layout>`_ of memory that uninitialized data is stored in (referred to as the "bss" section).
 This means that any uninitialized variables not on the stack will automatically use the same region of memory.
-Since this region is a fixed known size, there is next to zero usefulness in using malloc to perform memory allocation.
+Since this region is a fixed known size (which is not that large, up to ≈60KB total), there is next to zero usefulness in using malloc to perform memory allocation.

 Dynamic allocation can also lead to fragmentation of the heap when running, making programs be extremely unstable and prone to leaks and crashes.
 You also aren't guaranteed that you will get a valid memory pointer -- and thus have no way to recover other than to quit your program!

+In conclusion, avoid dynamic allocation unless you really know what you're doing.
+Check the paragraph below for alternatives.

 Ways to avoid dynamic allocation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following tips can help avoid dynamic allocation.

 - Statically allocate variables with the :code:`static` keyword.
+See :ref:`here <Using the static keyword>` for more info.
-- Try stack-based allocation using the :code:`alloca` function.
+- Try stack-based allocation using the :code:`alloca` function (but watch out, the stack is only about 4KB large).
 - Consider why you are allocating memory at runtime in the first place.

 General Guidelines